lim-christina/BIO539_FinalExam/README.md

 Turb = Turbidity

 ---

-## Notes & Assumptions
+Other Notes

-* Missing values are removed before analysis.
+Missing values are removed before analysis.
-* Monthly and daily averages ignore NA values (`na.rm = TRUE`).
+Monthly and daily averages ignore NA values (`na.rm = TRUE`).
-* Summer is defined as **April through August**.
+Summer is defined as April through August.
-* Input data structure must remain consistent with original format.
+Input data structure must remain consistent with original format.
+Output should be cleaned datasets that show Daily averages, Monthly averages, and a Summer Averaged subset.
+Also 16 visualizations for preliminary data analysis
+Must replace the CSV file path in read_csv().
+The script is designed to be reusable across monitoring sites with minimal modification.

 ---

-## Output

-* Cleaned datasets:

-  * Daily averages
-  * Monthly averages
-  * Summer subset
-* 16 visualizations for exploratory data analysis

----

-## Usage

-1. Replace the CSV file path in `read_csv()`
-2. Run the script in R
-3. View generated plots in the plotting window or export as needed

----

-## Summary

-This script provides a complete pipeline for:

-* Cleaning raw seawater monitoring data
-* Aggregating across time scales
-* Visualizing seasonal and long-term trends
-* Exploring relationships between environmental variables

-It is designed to be reusable across monitoring sites with minimal modification.